bilalst67/kampus_gozu/README.md

 ### 🎓 Uludağ University - Digital Issue Reporting & Mapping Platform

-**Kampüs Gözü** is an interactive web application designed for students to report infrastructure problems, environmental issues, or requests (e.g., broken lights, HVAC failures, cleaning needs) directly to the university administration.
+**Kampüs Gözü** is an interactive web application designed for students and academicians to report infrastructure problems, environmental issues, or requests directly to the university administration.

 The platform utilizes **geolocation** to pin exact problem locations on a map, aiming to improve campus living standards through digital participation and rapid response mechanisms.